arialdomartini/arialdomartini.github.io/_posts/2022-08-11-y-combinator-in-csharp-part-4.md

 ![error message by ReSharper that it's not able to introduce a variable](static/img/y-combinator-in-csharp/inject-self.png)

-Can you guess why?<br/>
+Can you guess why?
+It will be clear very soon.<br/>
 Trying to make `sub` a parameter of itself with [Introduce Parameter][introduce-parameter] fails even more cryptically: R# would just ignore the keybinding.
 Definitely, we are taking R# to its limit.
 We have to do this manually.

 ```csharp